 4. Organization budget

-Submit your organization’s operating budgets for the past, current, and future fiscal years.
+Submit your organization's operating budgets for the past and current fiscal years.
+Your organization budget for the future fiscal year is optional.
 If your project involves a partnership, submit the operating budgets for the lead partner's organization only.

 *